SHIITES: FG TO GAZETTE PRESCRIPTION ORDER MONDAY

 Falana, who has been defending El-Zakzaky and Zeenat since their detention in 2016, said it was not possible to ban a religious group such as IMN.

-He said, “Since there are millions of Shiites who belong to the IMN, the Federal Government will soon realise that it has merely driven the body underground.
+He said, “Since there are millions of Shiites who belong to the IMN, the Federal Government will soon realize that it has merely driven the body underground.

 “The proscription of the IMN because of its protests against the disobedience of court orders by the President Muhammadu Buhari regime is immoral and illegal in every material particular.”